Orchestration

 Coordinate from the center

 Even if each agent runs well independently, you only stay in control when you can see who is doing what in one place.
-A central orchestrator assigns tasks, and a kanban board reflects state.
+The central orchestrator assigns tasks, and the kanban board reflects state.
+The board is not just a list.
+It is the operating contract: TODO means not started, IN_PROGRESS means an agent is actively working, REVIEW means a human needs to inspect the result, and DONE means the result has cleared the team's standard for completion.

 Takeaway